carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 Gone are the days where you have to worry about dependencies, correct version, adding repositories, bloating your main os, worrying about cleanup etc. Almost all popular services now offer a docker image, which you can spin up by just downloading a compose file and running `docker compose up -d`.

-I also have a repository [server-compose](https://github.com/carteakey/server-compose), a collection of sample docker-compose files for popular self-hosted applications.
+See this repository [server-compose](https://github.com/carteakey/server-compose), a collection of sample docker-compose files for popular self-hosted applications.

 ## Ubuntu Server tips & tricks.

-I bashed my head, so you don't have to :(

 ### Don't suspend on lid close.